BIGJRA/BIGJRA.github.io/rejuv.md

 Head outside and enter the house in the top right of town.
 Talk to the guy here.
 The answers to his quiz are: 4, Calmness, and 5.

-After...that… head back to the help center to get $10000. (+1 Karma)
+After...that... head back to the help center to get $10000. (+1 Karma)

 ### HQuest 20: Defend Me!